shngli/OpenAI-APIs/README.md

 Compilation of generative NLP and image projects using OpenAI's GPT-3.5 and DALL-E APIs.
 Credit to Pierian Training for the source materials and hands-on training with OpenAI APIs.

-Read Me File: TBD
+- Read Me file update: TBD
-Progress: Ongoing
+- Progress: Ongoing